 I started considering what it meant to be a member of our Chapter.
 You might be thinking, what is there to know?
 Just show up and ride!
 Well, not exactly, which is why I am going into more detail.

 Most riders understand there are a lot of different types of motorcycle riding groups and each has its own requirements for membership.
-MC’s have a hang around, prospect, and patch in, LEO’s require you to be or have been part of law enforcement, MM (Motorcycle Ministries) may require you to attend worship services regularly and participate in outreaches.
+MCs have a hang around, prospect, and patch in.
+LEOs require you to be or have been part of law enforcement, and MM (Motorcycle Ministries) may require you to attend worship services regularly and participate in outreaches.
 Some meetup riding groups I have ridden with have no requirements at all.
 Some groups look down at HOG Chapters with the incorrect analysis that there are no requirements that must be met to join and remain a member.

-As stated earlier there are a lot of different organizations and every one of them have their own rules to follow.
-I wrote this to highlight a couple of the dominate aspects of what it means to be a Fort Worth HOG Member.
-We are expected to uphold a reputable conduct to our Chapter, dealership, and community.
-When motorists see that HOG patch on your back they should know that we are representatives of a responsible riding organization.
-Our local community should know that when a Fort Worth HOG ride rolls through or shows up that we will be considerate, respectable, courteous, and safe.
-Fort Worth HOG is a family oriented riding group, not hell raisers and road terrors.
-We have a great time on rides, dinner runs, charity events, dealer events and it’s a wonderful family of people to become part of.
-This type of riding group may not be what your looking for, and that’s fine, but this is some of what it means to be a Fort Worth HOG Member.
+There are a lot of different organizations and every one of them has their own rules to follow.
+I wrote this to highlight a couple of the dominant aspects of what it means to be a HOG Member.
+We are expected to uphold reputable conduct to our Chapter, dealership, and community.
+When motorists see a HOG patch on your back they should know that we are representing a responsible riding organization.
+Our local community should know that when a HOG ride shows up that we will be considerate, respectable, courteous, and safe.